PTsolvers/GPU4GEO/posts/julia-lumi-eurohpc.md

 tags = ["amdgpu", "julia", "proposal"]
 +++

-The [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) implementation the thermomechanical ice flow solvers [FastIce.jl](https://github.com/PTsolvers/FastIce.jl) achieves ideal weak scalability on 512 AMD MI250x GPUs on 64 LUMI-G nodes.
+The [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) implementation of the thermomechanical ice flow solvers [FastIce.jl](https://github.com/PTsolvers/FastIce.jl) achieves ideal weak scalability on 512 AMD MI250x GPUs on 64 LUMI-G nodes.
 The scaling tests were realised in the scope of a EuroHPC Extreme Scale Access submission - the STREAM project.

 ## FastIce.jl on AMD GPUs on LUMI-G
 *Ludovic Räss*